 CM Márquez suggested that the committee review the CIP portion that is specific to the airport before it goes to Council.
-She clarified that she is making the recommendation in an effort to streamline the processes since a lot was asked of the airport staff.
+She clarified that she is making the recommendation to streamline the processes since a lot was asked of the airport staff.